 Age: 39, credited to Vermont

 Birth: 1822, Vermont

 Alias?: None Noted

 Evergreen Cemetery, Los Angeles, CA

 Check the cemetery for location/directions and other veterans who may be buried there.

-Captain William Ford Killed by a Run-away Team.
+Captain William Ford Killed by a Run-Away Team.

-About 1 o'clock yesterday a serious accident occurred near the Downey Avenue bridge.
-A team of horses drawing a wagon loaded with lumber became frightened in some manner just this side of the bridge on Downey Avenue and ran across the bridge.
-The driver, Captain William Ford, of Glendale, an aged man, endeavored to gain control of the horses but was unable to accomplish his desire, and as the wagon reached the other side he was thrown on the double tree and was kicked by the frightened animals.
-He was picked up and carried into the drug store nearby, where he remained senseless for a considerable length of time.
+About 1 o'clock yesterday a serious accident occurred near the Downey avenue bridge.
+A team of horses drawing a wagon loaded with lumber became frightened in some manner just this side of the bridge on Downey avenue and ran across the bridge.
+The driver, Captain William Ford, of Glendale, an aged man, endeavored to gain control of the horses, but was unable to accomplish his desire, and as the wagon reached the other side he was thrown on the double tree and was kicked by the frightened animals.
+He was picked up and carried into the drug store near by, where he remained senseless for a considerable length of time.
 His injuries were fatal and principally on his head and face.
 The horses freeing themselves from the wagon ran up Daly street, on which they were finally captured.
-At a late hour, last night word was received that Captain Ford had died about 11 o'clock at the county hospital.
+At a late hour last night wor was received that captain Ford had died about 11 o'clock at the county hospital.
 Deceased was a member of Stanton Post, G.A.R.